 The Fresno-Foundry monitoring site began operation on January 1, 2020.
 Although data completeness was 98 percent for year 2020, the data completeness requirements for the 2018-2020 period are not met since the site was not yet operational and thus data were not collected in 2018 and 2019.
 Because the incomplete data at the Fresno-Foundry monitoring site is due to the site having only begun operation in 2020, the incomplete data should not preclude the EPA from determining whether the area has attained the NAAQS.
-Upon excluding monitored exceedances associated with the August 20-24, 2020 wildfire exceptional event, as discussed below, the Fresno-Foundry monitoring site has an incomplete 2020 design value of 64 μg/m3, which is below the level of the 1997 24-hour PM{2.5} NAAQS.
+Upon excluding monitored exceedances associated with the August 20-24, 2020 wildfire exceptional event, as discussed below, the Fresno-Foundry monitoring site has an incomplete 2020 design value of 64 $\mu g/m^3$, which is below the level of the 1997 24-hour PM{2.5} NAAQS.

 The Clovis-Villa monitoring site recorded less than 75 percent data capture during the 2nd, 3rd, and 4th quarters of 2019 (48 percent, 66 percent, and 41 percent, respectively) due to ongoing instrument operational issues.
 Because the data substitution test under 40 CFR part 50, Appendix N, section 4.2(c) requires each quarter to have data completeness of at least 50 percent, the Clovis-Villa 2019 data do not qualify for the data substitution test.
-Like Manteca, the Clovis-Villa site has not historically data that otherwise show attainment, precludes the EPA from determining that the San Joaquin Valley area attained the 1997 24-hour PM{2.5} NAAQS during the 2018-2020 period.
+Like Manteca, the Clovis-Villa site has not historically been the 24-hour PM{2.5} design value site.
+An assessment of long-term trends at the Clovis-Villa monitoring site and a nearby monitoring site shows that the Clovis-Villa site has historically had design values below the 24-hour PM{2.5} NAAQS and has had lower design values compared to the nearby site.
+During the 2011 to 2019 period, the Clovis-Villa monitoring site consistently had lower design values for the 24-hour PM{2.5} NAAQS than the Fresno-Garland monitoring site, which is located approximately four miles from Clovis-Villa.282 The Fresno- Garland site has a complete 2020 annual 24-hour design value below the 1997 24hour PM{2.5} NAAQS and provides an appropriate comparison and characterization of air quality for the area surrounding the Clovis-Villa monitoring site.
+Furthermore, the District exceeds the PM{2.5} minimum monitoring requirements for three PM{2.5} SLAMs monitors in the Fresno MSA as they are currently operating five SLAMs monitors.